edgars-supe/imgur/README.md

 The UX for single-image albums could be better - doesn't make too much sense to show an intermediary view if the album contains just one image, but you'd miss out on the basic details otherwise.

+When going back to the main view, an error briefly flashes on screen.

 ## Building

 Since the Imgur API requires registering an app, the file containing the Client ID has not been committed to git.
 To get the file, contact me.
+If you want to just look at it, [here's a video](https://drive.google.com/file/d/12ZqtbXZi8Or36_brrUb2sZRhQXro-tOc/view?usp=sharing).